SurajPB/ImbalancedDataSets/README.md

 # ApproachesToDealwithImbalancedDatasets:
 Different approaches works better in different scenarios with different datasets.
 We can group these appraches into
-1. Data level approach --
+1. Data level approach --  Modifies Datasets
-2. Cost Sensitive Approches --
+2. Cost Sensitive Approches -- Modifies the costs we are trying to optimize
-3. Ensemble algothm Approaches --
+3. Ensemble algothm Approaches -- Leverages the power of building several ML algorithms to predict the minority class in an imbalaced dataset